Alfeu Adolfo Monjardim de Andrade e Almeida: Family

 Monjardim's parents were Colonel of the National Guard José Francisco de Andrade e Almeida Monjardim (Brazil, February 9, 1797 – Vitória, Espírito Santo, January 24, 1884) (son of Inácio João Monjardim, born at Encarnação, Lisbon, December 27, 1742, of Italian ancestry, and wife Ana Luísa Porto) and wife Ana Francisca Maria da Penha Benedita Homem de Azevedo (daughter of Francisco Pinto Homem de Azevedo and wife Francisca de Sampaio Pereira Porto).
 He worked as inspector of custom house in Rio de Janeiro, from what he retired in 1881.

 Honours

 He was a Knight of the Order of Christ (an old Portuguese Knight Order).
 Prior to becoming the first elected governor of Espirito Santo, he already had been the administrator of the imperial province of Espirito Santo on four occasions, as well as representative (Deputado), first in the province's chamber and later in the imperial chamber.
 The title was granted him on August 24/September 29, 1889, by Pedro II of Brazil.

 Marriage and children

-He married Laurinda Luísa Pinto Pereira and had several children, including José Francisco Monjardim, who was a deputy in the Brazilian federal parliament from 1900-1905.
+He married Laurinda Luísa Pinto Pereira and had several children, including José Francisco Monjardim, who was a deputy in the Brazilian federal parliament from 1900 to 1905.
 He had a large number of descendants, being the Brazilian singer Maysa Matarazzo one of them.